Have you ever asked the question “Why are driving tests at such odd times?”.

 All of this reached a head when examiners, and many other members of the union they belong to, downed tools and refused to work.

 It was awful.
-You could turn up at a driving test centre to be told the examiners were striking.
+On several occasions I turned up for a test with a pupil to be told the examiners were on strike.
 The poor pupil had their big day ruined and some were in tears.
 I’m welling up just writing this but I’ll battle on.

 Did school kids cause driving test strikes?

-Many driving test examiners started the job because they were promised flexible working times.
+Many driving test examiners chose the job so they could have flexible working times.
 They’d be able to drop their kids off at school, go to work and them pick the kids up on the way home.

 This went on for years.
 I mean years and years and years.
 I remember strikes happening as recently as 2015 but as I write this in 2018 it’s been quite calm for a while.